 - Under 16 inches long: a 40 gallon tank should be the perfect size.

-- More than 16 inches long: you’ll need a 50 gallon tank.
+- More than 16 inches long: you’ll need a 50 gallon tank or larger.

 Is your tank is the right size already?
 Maybe there is too much decor in the tank.
 Your dragon should be able to move around the tank comfortably, without feeling overcrowded.